tomas-fryza/arduino-slotcar/firmware/README.md

-# HOW TO use template in Microchip Studio
+# HOWTO use slotcar template in Microchip Studio

 1. Start Microchip Studio and create a new `GCC C++ Exacutable Project`.